intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 104 - "Sometimes, what looks like winning - is just the setup for the denouement."

-105 - "Never acceptt work from (or keep) clients who are rude or disrespectful."
+105 - "Never accept work from (or keep) clients who are rude or disrespectful."